Isel Cartesian Robots Automate Creation of Mosaics as Substantial Reduction in Cost

-Then it discovered Techno’s Blueline series of belt-driven robots which are available in kits at a lower cost than off-the-shelf robots and can be configured to meet the needs of specific applications.
-Techno's Blueline robots can be configured up to 1550 x 2600 mm (61 x 102 inches) of travel with maximum speeds up to 2.4 meters per second.
+Then it discovered Isel’s Blueline series of belt-driven robots which are available in kits at a lower cost than off-the-shelf robots and can be configured to meet the needs of specific applications.
+Isel's Blueline robots can be configured up to 1550 x 2600 mm (61 x 102 inches) of travel with maximum speeds up to 2.4 meters per second.
 This gives the user a large format, high speed robot at a low price.
 A complete system for $9,200.00 includes a completely assembled 3 axis robot with travel of 1043 x 1043 x 143 mm, PCI motion controller that plugs into a PC, power electronics assembled in enclosure with power supply and Windows-based automation software.

 Each axis is contained in aluminum housing with a protective top cover.
 This allows the robots to stand up to industrial applications.
 Three axes of simultaneous motion can be provided to perform difficult multi-axis motions. chno's Cartesian robots provide smooth and continuous motion to avoid puddling when dispensing fluids or working with solder.
 The system can be mounted over very large parts or conveyor systems.
 This gives the unit great flexibility.
 An optional library of motion routines is available for software development for OEM applications.